 First Time in Vietnam Safety tips:

 Vietnam is a safe country even for first-timers.
 The people here are friendly and helpful and welcoming toward foreign tourists.
-Vietnam also has the reputation for having zero terrorism threats which makes Vietnam much more safer tourist destination than many Western countries.
+Vietnam also has the reputation for having zero terrorism threats which makes Vietnam much safer tourist destination than many Western countries.
 Threats that tourists would most likely be exposed to are petty crimes, traffic incidents, and tropical infectious diseases.
-Here are some tips to reduce the risks and stay safe during your trip in Vietnam:
+Here are some tips to reduce the risks and stay safe during your trip to Vietnam:

-Avoid travel to mountainous regions during the rainy season.
+- Avoid travel to mountainous regions during the rainy season.

-When crossing the roads in Vietnam, just keep going slowly and the traffic will naturally avoid you.
+- When crossing the roads in Vietnam, just keep going slowly and the traffic will naturally avoid you.
 Don’t make sudden movements.

-Petty crimes happen mostly in major cities and tourist destinations like Hanoi, Ho Chi Minh City and Nha Trang....
-Take good care of your belongings and put the bags in front of you when in crowded places.
+- Petty crimes happen mostly in major cities and tourist destinations like Hanoi, Ho Chi Minh City, and Nha Trang… Take good care of your belongings and put the bags in front of you when in crowded places.
 Check your surroundings before holding up your cameras.

-Not asking prices before buying: for those who are looking for a gift to bring back home, you might be the target of the sellers in your first time in Vietnam.
+- Not asking prices before buying: for those who are looking for a gift to bring back home, you might be the target of the sellers on your first time in Vietnam.
 If you don’t know what price you should pay for an item, seek advice from a local or your tour guide.
 One thing you should do every time you want to buy anything or use any service in Vietnam is to ask the price.